-- The Incredible Power of a Compliment

-- How to Compliment Someone with an Eating Disorder
+- The Incredible Power of a Compliment - How to Compliment Someone with an Eating Disorder

-- 5 Ways to Challenge Body Bullying

 Activity #6: Self (Esteem) Portrait

 Beauty is often presented as an external construct, and body acceptance reinforces the notion that "true beauty" is not simply skin deep.
 It's important to recognize both the physical and external traits that make you beautiful.